 It’s a precarious balancing act.
 How do you keep improving a relatively new style of hybrid education with thoughtful intention while also making sure parents know that you’re nailing it?
 (Or, at least doing better than your competitors.)
 During my three years as Marketing Director for an independent school, I realized the school’s greatest referral audience is its current families, and its greatest advertisers are its classrooms.
 Not the rooms, per se, but what happens inside of them.

 With much of the employed nation still working from home, they are taking their due breaks from the onslaught of Zoom meetings.
 During this time, social media has amplified its role as a quick and easy brain break.
 Use that to your advantage and get your teachers to help.
 Though they are juggling additional students and an in-person as well as an online persona, much of the work their students will be doing will be independent.
 Remind teachers that when they can’t sit next to little Tamira, they can at least take a picture of her working.
 Make it easy.
 Create a Google Drive folder with the week as its name, and subfolders with grades or divisions, share it with your entire faculty/coach/student council community, and ask that they share at least one photo a week.
 If, in my experience, you only get 20 percent contributing, you’ll still have enough to work with and remind parents of the unique and innovative program their children are enjoying while in your school’s experienced hands.
-Bonus: Some prospective families, already fatigued by this year’s public school challenges, will be trolling your social media accounts to see what the alternatives are doing.
+Bonus: Some prospective families, already fatigued by public school challenges, will be trolling your social media accounts to see what the alternatives are doing.

 2 Saying “no” doesn’t mean the client will never approach you again.